drduh/macOS-Security-and-Privacy-Guide/README.md

 Encrypt files locally before backing them up to external media or online services.

+You should follow the [3-2-1 backup model](https://www.cisa.gov/sites/default/files/publications/data_backup_options.pdf) as outlined by CISA.

+[Time Machine](https://support.apple.com/104984) is the built-in tool for handling backups on macOS.
+Get an external drive or network drive to back up to and [encrypt](https://support.apple.com/guide/mac-help/keep-your-time-machine-backup-disk-secure-mh21241) your backups.

+You can also do backups manually if you want.

 GnuPG can be used with a static password or public key (with the private key stored on [YubiKey](https://github.com/drduh/YubiKey-Guide)).

 Compress and encrypt a directory using with a password: